GRN-Transformer: Enhancing Motion Artifact Detection in PICU Photoplethysmogram Signals: Materials and Methods

-where $\sigma(.)$ denotes the sigmoid activation function, $W_{(.)} \in \mathbf{R}^{d_{model}\times d_{model}}$, $b_{(.)} \in \mathbf{R}^{d_{model}}$ are the weights and biases, $\odot$ is the element-wise Hadamard product.
-The GLU allows the GRN to control the contribution of the GRN to the original input $a$, possibly skipping over the layer entirely if needed, by setting the GLU outputs close to 0 to suppress the nonlinear contribution.
-When a context vector is absent, the GRN considers the context input as zero, i.e., $c = 0$ in Eq.
-(3).
-During training, dropout is applied before the gating layer and layer normalization, specifically to $\eta_1$ in Eq.
-(2).
-This approach enhances model robustness and prevents overfitting.
+where $W_{(\cdot)}, b_{(\cdot)}$ are weights and biases, $\odot$ is the element-wise Hadamard product, and $\sigma(\cdot)$ is the sigmoid activation.
+The sigmoid output controls the contribution of the GRN's nonlinear branch to the residual sum: when the GLU output approaches zero, the input $a$ is forwarded essentially unchanged through the residual connection; when it approaches one, the nonlinear branch fully contributes.
+During training, dropout is applied to $\theta_1$ before the gating layer, and layer normalization is applied to improve robustness and prevent overfitting~\cite{savarese2017residual}.

-Consequently, by combining existing techniques and introducing the GRN to any classifiers as an intermediate layer, such as the Transformer classifier in Fig. \ref{fig:GRN-Transformer}.
-Then the GRN-Transformer model becomes more proficient at addressing the challenges posed by small datasets and uncertain relationships between inputs and targets.
-These advancements are not limited solely to time-series data \cite{lim2021temporal, liu2021gated}; they also prove relevant and beneficial for various other data types \cite{savarese2017residual, dauphin2017language}.
-As a result, the model's performance is significantly enhanced, leading to improved results and better generalization capabilities across different domains.
+The GRN block is integrated into the Transformer classifier from our prior study~\cite{claramacabiau2023} as a \emph{single} post-encoder component, applied once to the pooled output of the Transformer encoder stack rather than repeated within each encoder layer.
+Fig.~\ref{fig:framework}(b) shows the integration alongside the baseline Transformer for comparison: the encoder stack is unchanged, a global average pooling step collapses the temporal dimension to a fixed $d$-dimensional vector, the GRN block (detailed in Fig.~\ref{fig:framework}(c)) operates on this pooled vector through the gated identity transformation of Eqs.~(1)--(5), and a final dense layer produces the binary artifact/clean prediction.
+This placement preserves the inductive biases of the standard Transformer encoder while adding a single gated-residual regularization step at the classification stage; it also explains the architecture-specific pattern of empirical gains reported in Section~\ref{sec:overall-comparison}, where applying the same GRN block to the pooled outputs of the MLP, FCNN, and BiLSTM baselines produces negligible improvement.